GLOBAL MARKETS-Slump in oil prices gives pause to rally on global stock markets

 major currencies after its worst week in three months.

-began for August and U.S. crude fell below $40 per barrel for
+for August and U.S. crude fell below $40 per barrel for the

 "It's stop-loss technical selling combined with sheer